San Francisco Personal Injury Lawyer

 Clients hire us because they want direct attorney involvement and serious case preparation from the beginning.
 Before representing injured people, Anderson Franco represented insurance companies.
 That experience helps our firm understand how claims are evaluated, where insurers look for weaknesses, and what evidence helps build pressure for a fair result.

-- Car accidents
+- Car crashes

 - Pedestrian accidents